Exercise after Plastic Surgery? Sure, why not?

 No, of course not.

-You didn’t put in the time, cost and energy to get the Plastic Surgery procedure so you can be cooped up at home.
-Rather, you want to recover, get back to your life and maybe even push some new frontiers of health and fitness.
-A particularly popular topic is how long after Plastic Surgery should one wait to get back into their exercise routine (or start a new one).
+You didn’t put in the time, cost, and energy to get the Plastic Surgery procedure so you can be cooped up at home.
+Rather, you want to recover, get back to your life, and maybe even push some new health and fitness frontiers.
+A trendy topic is how long after Plastic Surgery should one wait to get back into their exercise routine (or start a new one).

 - A couple of important caveats here: